 What are the expectations of the student?

 Students are expected to be open and be in frequent communication with his/her Mentor.
-Students are also expected to respect the mentor/mentee relationship by being punctual, polite, and show a willingness to try new things.
+Students are also expected to respect the mentor/mentee relationship by being punctual, polite, and showing a willingness to try new things.
 Students should not expect or ask for gifts from their Mentors.

 What are the expectations of the Parent or Guardian?

 Parents must attend the first meeting between Mentors and Fellows (the Mentor/Fellow Match Day).
-As the students are entering the relation as a minor, the relationship cannot begin unless the parent approves the match.
+As the students are entering the relationship as a minor, the relationship cannot begin unless the parent approves of the match.
 Parents must also be informed of and approve all outings the student has with their mentor.
 Parents are expected to communicate with TEAK staff and the mentor if there are any concerns regarding the relationship.

 What are some common Mentor/Fellow activities?

 A Mentor/Fellow activity does not have to be an expensive event.
 Mentors can use their creativity, personal experiences, and shared interests with the Fellow to help plan for the time together.
 Mentor/Fellow activities could include: going to a museum, seeing a play, playing a sport together, seeing a movie, taking a walk in the park, or sharing a meal together.
 TEAK also holds Mentor/Fellow events several times during the year to provide a venue for Mentors and Fellows to interact in larger groups.